JZ34345/AI-Usage-Cost-Dashboard/DESIGN.md

 ## Filters
 #### Total filters per view:  up to 3 filters and 3 switches in the top row of the page.
 The current setup has 2 of the main switches stuck at the right of the bar to separate them from the other filters, making the bar cleaner and less cluttered.

 All filters are at the top of the page as menu buttons that display new views when selected.
-Almost all filters have a maximum selection of one option, with MultiSelect having a maximum of 2 options.
+Almost all filters allow a maximum of 1 option, with MultiSelect allowing a maximum of 2.

 - DataType switch: Specifically in the overview view. **Switches the data type between total usage cost or week-over-week deltas**.
 Formatted as a segmented control because of only two active options.